Friday, June 2, 2017

 Only a dull thud was left behind, brash and piercing, bouncing off the trees in the forest.
 The sound wandered through the neighboring villages and then was reduced to a faint echo, only noticed by birds, until it got lost forever.

-Maybe Benjamin just got a little lost, wandering the surface of our little planet, and when he realized he had escaped his guards, he just seized the opportunity and ran like hell.
+Maybe Benjamin just got a little lost, wandering the surface of our planet.
 People had bigger problems to worry about, so no one troubled themselves about Benjamin Zec for long.
-He couldn't play along.
+He couldn’t play along.
 No great loss, that one.

 “To be or not to be?”